ASHRAF-2004/Unlock-PDF/README.md

 - `--lengths <list>` – Comma separated password lengths to benchmark.
 - `--attempts <n>` – Attempts per length (default: 500000).
 - `--hash <mode>` – `none` (fast hash) or `sha256` for a heavier workload.
+- `--pdf <path>` – Switch to the real PDF password-check workload using metadata from the specified file.
 - `--include-special` – Adds printable punctuation to the default character set.
 - `--custom <chars>` – Provide an explicit character set for testing.